AlexHuang9511/cmpt276-TodoApp/README.md

 ## Retrospective

 This was most of our first time using GitHub's version control in a group setting so there were some troubles we ran into.
 Through this, we have learned a lot about the git system and how it operates.
-Also, this is our first time working with Koltin and the android ecosystem.
+Also, this is our first time working with Kotlin and the android ecosystem.
 I think for a basic to-do list app, our group has done pretty well.
 QA was done every time a pull request was made.
 This ensured that our main branch was always working.

 ## Running the App